WebsiteBaker-modules/cwsoft-postits/README.md

 		register_frontend_modfiles('js');
 	}

-Postits will now automatically appear in your frontend, once the recipient is logged in.
+Postits now automatically appear in your frontend, once the recipient is logged in.
 Reload the frontend view in your browser (F5) to see if it works.
+Per default, the Postits module checks every 30 seconds for new Postits.
+You can modify this value in the ***/javascript/postits.js*** file.

 If it doesn't work, check if JavaScript is enabled in your browser.
 Ensure you added the code above in the given order to your default frontend template.
 The code must be placed within the `<head></head>` section.